nianticlabs/doubletake/README.md

 ## 🗺️ Overview

 DoubleTake takes as input posed RGB images, and outputs a depth map for a target image.
+Under the hood, it uses a mesh it itself builds either online (incrementally) or offline (mesh built on one pass and used for better depth on the second pass) to improve its own depth estimates.

 ## ⚙️ Setup